Who we are

 - Agreement to Rules: By participating, you agree to be fully unconditionally bound by these Rules, and you represent and warrant that you meet the eligibility requirements set forth herein.
 In addition, you agree to accept the decisions of The Christian Alliance for Orphans, as final and binding as it relates to the content.
 The Sweepstakes is subject to all applicable federal, state and local laws.

 The entry must fulfill all sweepstakes requirements, as specified, to be eligible to win a prize.
 Entries that are not complete or do not adhere to the rules or specifications may be disqualified at the sole discretion of The Christian Alliance for Orphans.
-You may enter each observance only once for every check-in and you must fill in the information requested.
 If you use fraudulent methods or otherwise attempt to circumvent the rules your submission may be removed from eligibility at the sole discretion of The Christian Alliance for Orphans.

-- Prizes: One (1) winner will receive the grand prize of 1 free registration to the CAFO2019 Summit (valued at $175 USD) and five (5) winners will receive CAFO2018 Summit audio download (valued at $99 USD).
+- Prizes: One (1) winner will receive the grand prize of 1 $100 Amazon Gift Card (valued at $100 USD).
 Actual/appraised value may differ at time of prize award.
 The specifics of the prize shall be solely determined by the Sponsor.
 No cash or other prize substitution permitted.
 The prize is non-transferable.
 Any and all prize related expenses, including without limitation any and all federal, state, and/or local taxes shall be the sole responsibility of the winner.
 No substitution of prize or transfer/assignment of prize to others or request for the cash equivalent by winners is permitted.
 Acceptance of prize constitutes permission for The Christian Alliance for Orphans to use winner’s name, likeness, and entry for purposes of advertising and trade without further compensation, unless prohibited by law.

 - Odds: The odds of winning depend on the number of eligible entries received.